Welcome to today's edition of the Rush 24-7 podcast.

 This movie does not portray the hijackers sympathetically.

-You will not like these people, and that's important, and I think that's the vast the reaction of vast majority of people who watch the movie are going to have.
+And I think that's the vast reaction the vast majority of people who watch the movie are going to have.

-We can't get hold of it.
+We can't get hold of him.

-We don't know where the vice president, we can't.
+We don't know where the vice president.

 So it appears that on the morning of these attacks, the president and vice president are nowhere to be found.

-But anybody with half a brain with any rationality at all cannot help but just be angry at the terrorists.
+But anybody with half a brain, with any rationality at all, cannot help but just be angry at the terrorists.

-And this movie is going to refocus on the on the minds of those who see it.
+And this movie is going to refocus on the minds of those who see it the exact reason we are in the war on terror.

 The footage of the Twin Towers being hit is there.

-Uh One thing I think should have happened, but didn't, the towers do not fall in this movie.
+One thing I think should have happened, but didn't, the towers do not fall in this movie.

-And I don't know if they did that because they wanted to keep the chronology accurate.
+And I don't know if they did that because they wanted to keep the chronology accurate, but I thought it would be impactful if the towers fell in this movie.

 I'm not going to tell you how they portray the crash of United 93.

-But the passengers themselves are the focus of this, even though they start with every every all the all the four planes that were hijacked, they they track that from the moment it happened.
+But the passengers themselves are the focus of this, even though they start with all the four planes that were hijacked.

 They show the terrorists getting up, praying the night before, getting on these airplanes, sitting there nervously waiting to make their moves and so forth.